MoOyeg/openshift-teamcity-example/README.md

   With the agent running we can go back to our testFlask project page and select run on the build.
   ![TestFlaskProject](./assets/testflask_project.png?raw=true "TestFlask project")

+  This should start the run and we can go the the Build logs to see the running build.At the end of the build a new image should be pushed to our testFlask imagestream.
+You can confirm by running
+  `oc get is/openshift-teamcity-testflask -n teamcity-server`

+  it should have a recent update.

 ## Known Issues

 - ArgoCD Status for TiDB Operator is wrong so TiDB Application shows up as degraded.
 Working on a Fix.

 - If the Docker agent shows a "docker.server.version exists" it means the teamcity-sa does not have the necessary permissions.

+- if build fails on "FROM image-registry.openshift-image-registry.svc:5000/openshift/ubi8" with a name unknown error. it means the ubi8 image is not added to your cluster run:
+  `oc tag --source=docker registry.redhat.io/ubi8/ubi:latest ubi8:latest -n openshift`